hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 ## Quick start

 1. Clone or download this repository.
-2. Rename all MATLAB source files from `.txt` to `.m`.
-3. Open MATLAB.
+2. Open MATLAB.
-4. Set the MATLAB current folder to the module that you want to run.
+3. Set the MATLAB current folder to the module that you want to run.
-5. Modify the parameter definitions near the beginning of the corresponding main script, if needed.
+4. Modify the parameter definitions near the beginning of the corresponding main script, if needed.
-6. Run the main script.
+5. Run the main script.

 Each module should remain in its own folder so that MATLAB can locate the associated helper functions.